hwarnecke/master_thesis/README.md

 ## API Key

-Since this Experiment mostly uses OpenAI LLMs both for the RAG system as well as the evaluators, an OpenAI API key is needed.
+Since this Experiment uses OpenAI, Cohere and JinaAI API keys.
-The key needs to be provided in an .env file under the tag ``OPENAI_API_KEY``.
+The keys need to be provided in an .env file under the tag ``OPENAI_API_KEY``.

+## Ollama

+Some Models are run using Ollama.
+Those need to be set up with the proper names before running the experiment.
+If interested, take a look at the Ollama documentation.

 # Experiment